 After this review, the application is returned to the Resource Management Program where the Disposition Certificate is drafted.
 The application and certificate are sent to the Assistant Deputy Minister of the Heritage Division (Alberta Culture) for final approval.
 Once signed, the Resource Management Program drafts a letter explaining the results of the Disposition Process.
 This letter is returned to you with the approved application form and Disposition Certificate.

 When the Disposition Process is complete, you become the legal owner of the ammonite shell approved for disposition.
 You are now free to sell, trade, or alter the ammonite shell as you like.
 It is important to remember that there may be federal export issues to address before the ammonite shell can be exported from Canada.
-Go to http://www.pch.gc.ca/eng/1358364893642/1358365043241 for more information.
+Find more information here.